Zoonotic diseases – 3 in 4

 Experts have been warning us about this for years.
 Most of the viruses causing new emerging diseases can be traced back to factory farms, slaughterhouses, wet markets and illegal animal trade such as bushmeat.
-While Chinese wet markets have taken the brunt of the blame, the increasing global demand for meat is fuelling these outbreaks.
+While markets selling wild and live animals have taken the brunt of the blame, the increasing global demand for meat is fuelling these outbreaks.

 The conditions in which we keep farmed animals today, packed into filthy, overcrowded sheds, standing on top of each other and in their own faeces, physically stressed, pushed to the limit – an ideal breeding ground for emerging viruses and antibiotic-resistant bacteria.